localstack/docs/content/en/user-guide/cloud-sandbox/ephemeral-instance/index.md

 You can interact with these instances via the LocalStack Web Application, or by configuring your integrations and developer tools with the endpoint URL of the ephemeral instance.

 {{< callout "note" >}}
-Ephemeral Instances is offered as a **preview** feature and under active development.
+Ephemeral Instances is offered is offered as a **preview** feature and is under active development.
 {{< /callout >}}

 ## Getting started